NikolaBlagojevic/pyrecodes/docs/html/_sources/usage/user_guide.rst.txt

 How to use pyrecodes?
 =====================

-To assess system resilience in **pyrecodes**, the user needs to define three files:
+To assess system resilience in **pyrecodes**, the input that user needs to define is structured in three files:

 - **component library**
 - **system configuration**
 - **main**

+**Component library** defines templates for component objects to be instantiated in the system. **System configuration** file defines the system by specifying the spatial distribution of components, damage input model, resource parameters, resilience calculators, and temporal discretization of the system. **Main** file specifies the class of the system configuration and component library objects and is used to run the system resilience assessment.

 The three files are defined as JSONs and the following figure illustrates the relationship between them and a system in **pyrecodes**: